Professor Michael Aziz, Director of Undergraduate Studies

 20 courses (80 credits)

-f) Engineering Design (two courses): Engineering Sciences 96 or 227, and Engineering Sciences 100hf (see item 3 below).
-Engineering Sciences 96 or 227 must in taken in junior year, prior to ES 100hf.
+- Engineering Design (two courses): Engineering Sciences 96 or 227, and Engineering Sciences 100hf (see item 3 below).
+Engineering Sciences 96 or 227 must be taken in junior year, prior to ES 100hf.

 - Applied Physics 195

-4) Thesis: Required: An individual engineering design project is an essential element of every SB program and is undertaken, ordinarily, during the senior year as part of Engineering Sciences 100hf.
+- Thesis: Required: An individual engineering design project is an essential element of every SB program and is undertaken during the senior year as part of Engineering Sciences 100hf.
 Faculty supervised reading and research is an important aspect of this requirement.

-a) Engineering Sciences 6, 50, and 53: Engineering Sciences 6, 50, and 53 can only count as an engineering elective when taken during the freshman or sophomore years.
+- Engineering Sciences 50 and 53 and Environmental Science and Engineering 6 can only count as an engineering elective when taken during the freshman or sophomore years.

 HOW TO FIND OUT MORE